mvolkmann/blog/src/swift/Xcode.md

 To open a file in a new split pane, hold down the option key and click the file in the Navigator.
-If the file is already open, to open another view in a new split pane hold down the option key and click the existing editor tab.
+If the file is already open,
+to open another view of the file in a new split pane hold down the option key and click the existing editor tab.

+To choose editor window where the file will be opened, hold down the option and shift keys and click the file in the Navigator.
+Then release the keys, hover over where the file should be opened.
+Potential locations are highlighted as you hover.
+Click when the desired location is highlighted.

 Alternatively, click the button the upper-right that is a rectangle containing a vertical line and a "+" to open